ModellingWebLab/deployment/README.md

     -e 'django_superuser_institution="My Institution"'
 ```

-Only use the `superuser` stanzas for the initial deploy.
+You only need to use the `superuser` stanzas for the initial deploy.

 ## Deploying on a cloud virtual machine